Data Sources¶

 Access: https://datadryad.org/stash/dataset/doi:10.5061/dryad.2rbnzs7qh

 License: Creative Commons Zero v1.0 Universal (CC0 1.0).
-Data is in the public domain and may be used without restriction.
+Data is in the public domain.

 FADN – Farm Accountancy Data Network (EU)¶